Tafari-K/Lofi/README.md

 - JavaScript
 - Google Fonts
 - Font Awesome
-- Git and GitHub for version control
+- Visual Studio Code and GitHub for version control
 - Chrome DevTools for testing and debugging
 - W3C Validator for HTML and CSS validation
 - Balsamiq for wireframing